Internet Explorer 6: Deprecation of support

 With the increasing lack of compatibility with modern web standards, popular websites began removing support for IE6 in 2010, including YouTube and their parent company Google; however large IT company support teams and other employers forcing staff to use IE6 for compatibility reasons slowed upgrades.
-Microsoft themselves eventually began their own campaign to encourage users to stop using IE6, though stating that they would support IE6 until Windows XP SP3 (including embedded versions) support is removed.
+Microsoft themselves eventually began their own campaign to encourage users to stop using IE6, though stating that they would support IE6 until SP3 (including embedded versions) support is removed.
 However, on January 12, 2016 when the new Microsoft Lifecycle Support policy for Internet Explorer went into effect, IE6 support on all Windows versions ended, more than 14 years after its original release, making the January 2016 security update for multiple versions of XP Embedded the last that Microsoft publicly issued for IE6.

 Security framework

-Internet Explorer uses a zone-based security framework, which means that sites are grouped based upon certain conditions.
+Internet Explorer uses a zone-based security framework, which means that sites are grouped based on certain conditions.
 IE allows the restriction of broad areas of functionality, and also allows specific functions to be restricted.
 The administration of Internet Explorer is accomplished through the Internet Properties control panel.
 This utility also administers the Internet Explorer framework as it is implemented by other applications.

-Patches and updates to the browser are released periodically and made available through Windows Update web site.
-Windows XP Service Pack 2 adds several important security features to Internet Explorer, including a popup blocker and additional security for ActiveX controls.
-ActiveX support remains in Internet Explorer although access to the "Local Machine Zone" is denied by default since Service Pack 2.
+Patches and updates to the browser are released periodically and made available through the Windows Update website.
+Service Pack 2 adds several important security features to Internet Explorer, including a pop-up blocker and additional security for ActiveX controls.
+ActiveX support remains in Internet Explorer, although access to the "Local Machine Zone" is denied by default since Service Pack 2.
 However, once an ActiveX control runs and is authorized by the user, it can gain all the privileges of the user, instead of being granted limited privileges as Java or JavaScript do.
-This was later solved in the Windows Vista version of IE 7, which supported running the browser in a low-permission mode, making malware unable to run unless expressly granted permission by the user.
+This was later solved in IE 7, which supported running the browser in a low-permission mode, making malware unable to run unless expressly granted permission by the user.